unistate-io/mobit-sdk/docs/mobit-sdk.fetchandvalidateassets.md

 ## Exceptions

-{<!-- -->Error<!-- -->} - Throws an error if no assets are found for the given BTC address and type script args.
+{<!-- -->Error<!-- -->} - Throws an error if no assets are found for the given BTC address and type script.